yaikobzeray/dev-journal/activity_log.md

 Generated Go and Dart stubs from proto file using protoc.
 Dart plugin still needs improvements for optional fields.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Friday, 04 October 2024 — Entry 2

+Refactored async JavaScript code from callbacks to async/await.
+Much more readable and easier to debug.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*